ratijas/windows-rust-counters/README.md

 # Windows performance counters in Rust

-This all started as a simple university assignment on building a custom Windows performance counters object provider written in C++.
+This all started as a simple university assignment on building a custom Windows performance counters object provider in C++.
 Guess what?
-Not it's in Rust.
+Now it is in Rust.
 And it's not merely a simple counter, but a framework for building them.

 # Windows + Rust = <3